phase-0/phase-0/ee/alisa-herrera/2-reflection.md

  What did I do well this sprint?

     This sprint I maintained my pace and have been prioritising my phase 0 work.
-I managed to attend a phase 0 check-in today so on track for the once-per-fortnight expectation.
+I managed to attend a phase 0 check-in today, so I'm on track for the once-per-fortnight expectation.

  What didn't I do well this sprint?